telco2011/mcp-backlog-md/backlog/archive/tasks/task-7 - Improve-Archive-Task-tool-to-allow-multiple-identifiers.md

 ## Implementation Notes

 Updated the  tool to accept multiple task IDs via a new  parameter.
 The uid=1000(kratos) gid=1000(kratos) groups=1000(kratos),4(adm),24(cdrom),27(sudo),30(dip),46(plugdev),100(users),104(kvm),119(lpadmin),129(sambashare),133(libvirt),993(ollama),995(docker) parameter is now optional, but at least one of uid=1000(kratos) gid=1000(kratos) groups=1000(kratos),4(adm),24(cdrom),27(sudo),30(dip),46(plugdev),100(users),104(kvm),119(lpadmin),129(sambashare),133(libvirt),993(ollama),995(docker) or  must be provided.
 The  function was updated to handle both single and multiple IDs, and to return a summary of the archived tasks.
 Also fixed a TypeScript error and an ESLint warning.

+Replaced the  loop with a  loop in the  tool to ensure that the archive commands are executed sequentially.
+This addresses a potential issue where the  function would return before all archive operations were complete.